xavidop/blog/_featured_categories/alexa.md

 layout: list

 # The title of the tag's page.
-title: Java
+title: Alexa

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: java
+slug: alexa

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Java is a widely used programming language.
-It is one of the most popular programming language in the world.
+  Alexa is a virtual digital assistant developed by Amazon for its Amazon Echo and Echo Dot line of computing devices.
 ---